All Episodes

 And the federal government is not allowed to shut up the citizens.

-Um The federal government is not allowed to say that, you know, your First Amendment liberties and freedoms are quietly, you know, basically being shadow banned, and that's essentially what's happening here.
+The federal government is not allowed to say that your First Amendment liberties and freedoms are quietly, basically being shadow banned.

-I'm looking forward to working with you guys on this because with the Twitter files we learned that there was government private collusion to restrain my Twitter account that could have reached millions of more people and maybe even further influence the election for Donald Trump.
+I'm looking forward to working with you guys on this because with the Twitter files, we learned that there was government-private collusion to restrain my Twitter account that could have reached millions of more people and maybe even further influence the election for Donald Trump.

-You know, it's interesting because we the way this has worked is the Department of Homeland Security sent up these grants uh and went to the University of Dayton and other entities and some of these private organizations and then worked in cooperation with the Department of Homeland Security as if the Department of Homeland Security was trying to like cast the blame for any censorship onto these groups, which is not going to work.
+You know, it's interesting because the way this has worked is the Department of Homeland Security sent up these grants and went to the University of Dayton and other entities and some of these private organizations and then worked in cooperation with the Department of Homeland Security as if the Department of Homeland Security was trying to cast the blame for any censorship onto these groups, which is not going to work.

-But and then you go up the list, you get into neo-Nazi groups.
+And then you go up the list, you get into neo-Nazi groups.

 That's what's so important to emphasize here.

-That's right, and it's illegal for the government to do that.
+And it's illegal for the government to do that.

 The government is not allowed to pick and choose which voices they want to be able to heard more, you know, be heard more than others.